liamgabrielknowles/Animation-Engine/README.md

 # Animation-Engine

 Many things can be visualized in a way that illustrates how they work more succinctly than descriptions or code.
 For example, the Towers of Hanoi problem, shown below, is much easier understood with a visual demonstration that a textual algorithm.
 During my Object-Oriented Design course, my partner Zain Aaban and I worked to solve this problem over 3 weeks.
-We worked to create a very clearly diivided MVC architecture, while also allowing for abstraction of outputs.
+We worked to create a very clearly divided MVC architecture, while also allowing for abstraction of outputs.
 The input file format for the generation is a text file as seen in the example below:

 ```
 canvas 10 0 640 225